Padamati Sandhya Ragam: Filming

 Principal Photography for the film commenced on 3 August 1986.
 The American portion was filmed first, with most of the scenes being shot in the residences and shops of Sastry's and Abdulla's friends and neighbours in the Washington metropolitan area.
 The song "Muddugare Yasoda" was shot in Missouri Botanical Garden, St. Louis, Missouri, and New Vrindaban temple, West Virginia.
 The song "Ee Toorupu Aa Paschimam" was shot at Gateway Arch, Sri Venkateswara Temple, Pittsburgh and Washington Memorial Park.
 Filming lasted two months.

 Reception and analysis

 The Washington Post stated the film "attracted rave reviews in India" in a 1989 article.
 In retrospect, it has been identified as one of a number of films made by Telugu Americans in the 1980s that explored life in the country.
-Jahnavi Reddy of The News Minute analysed Padamati Sandhya Ragam as being a precursor to Indian films about international romance that have been released after the country's liberalisation and mass migration to the United States began.
+Jahnavi Reddy of The News Minute analysed Padamati Sandhya Ragam as being a precursor to later Indian films about international romance released after the country's liberalisation and wave of mass migration to the United States.
+She also stated that the casting of Sivamani, an Indian musician, as the black American character Ronald in the film was "problematic" and discussed how he was mostly played off as comic relief compared to Chris, pondering if he would have been accepted by Sandhya's family if she fell in love with him instead.

 Soundtrack

 S. P. Balasubrahmanyam composed the music of the film.
-One song from the film, "Life is Shabby", gained renewed attention in the late 2010s due to its odd English lyrics and use of rap, which is significantly different from S. P. Balasubrahmanyam's usual style.
+One song from the film, "Life is Shabby", gained renewed attention in the late 2010s due to its odd English lyrics and use of rap, which is significantly different from Balasubrahmanyam's usual style.